privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

     // Note: The precision will be limited to preserve privacy. int64 ad_selection_request_id = 2;

-    // Encrypted BuyerInput per Buyer.
+    // Encrypted BuyerInput per buyer.
-    // The key in the map corresponds to Buyer's (DSP) enrollment ID with
+    // The key in the map corresponds to buyer Id that can identify a buyer
+    // participating in the auction.
+Buyer Id can be Adtech enrollment Id with
-    // Privacy Sandbox.
+    // Privacy Sandbox or eTLD+1.
     // The value corresponds to BuyerInput ciphertext that will be ingested by
-    // the Buyer for bidding.
+    // the buyer for bidding.
 BuyerInput include information about Custom
-    // Audience / Interest Group including information about ads associated with
+    // Audience (a.k.a Interest Group) including information about ads associated
-    // the audience list.
+    // with the audience list.
     map<string, bytes> encrypted_input_per_buyer = 3;

-    // Includes configuration data required in Remarketing Ad
+    // Includes configuration data required in Remarketing ad auction.
-    // Auction.
-Refer below for AuctionConfig definition.
     AuctionConfig auction_config = 4;

     // Type of end user's device / client, that would help in validating the